 Editor’s Note: I’ve long warned that the dystopian future we face will be driven in part by the rise of public-private partnerships.
 This “rise” will simply be formalizing what already exists.
 For example, there is no official partnership between Big Pharma and the FDA or CDC, but they exchange not only information but employees regularly.
 In the future, the illusion of separation between government bodies and private entities will be lifted.
 Keep that in mind as you read the following article by Tom Parker over at Reclaim The Net.

-Google CEO who has also advised the United States (US) Congress and the White House, has helped to pay the salaries of more than 24 Biden administration officials via donations from his research and investment firm, Schmidt Futures, to the nonprofit research and advocacy organization, the Federation of American Scientists (FAS).ric Schmidt, a former
+Eric Schmidt, a former Google CEO who has also advised the United States (US) Congress and the White House, has helped to pay the salaries of more than 24 Biden administration officials via donations from his research and investment firm, Schmidt Futures, to the nonprofit research and advocacy organization, the Federation of American Scientists (FAS).

 Schmidt Futures and other organizations help to pay the salaries of these officials by providing funding to a “Talent Hub” which is part of a FAS “Day One Project.”
 This Day One Project runs a FAS “Impact Fellowship” program that places “Impact Fellows” in influential government posts.